ULCompSoc/constitution/constitution.md

 The Society does not affiliate with any national or international organisation.

+### 2.3 Parent Organisation

+UL C&S is the parent organisation of the Society.
+All rules and regulations made by UL C&S supersedes the society’s rules.

+### 2.4 Governing Body

+The governing body of the society is the Board of Irish College Societies (BICS).

+## 2.4 Skynet

+Skynet is a child organisation of the Society.
+Skynet may layout its own rules and regulations but must still comply with all of the society’s rules and regulations.
+It is necessary to be a member of the society to be a member of Skynet.
+Skynet as an entity is discussed further in section 10.

-### 2.3 Aims & Objectives
+### 2.5 Aims & Objectives

-To promote the use and enjoyment of computers within the University, by all students including those for whom it is not an academic requirement.
+To promote the use and enjoyment of computers and technology within the University, by all students including those for whom it is not an academic requirement.
+To lower the bar of entry into the world of computing.
+To create a social space and channels for technology enthusiasts.

-To this end we shall employ the use of the computing skills, knowledge and resources of the society, computer based information services, combining both the practical and the entertaining, to bring computers to the masses.
+To this end we shall employ the use of the computing skills, knowledge and resources of the society, computer-based information services, combining both the practical and the entertaining, to bring technology to the masses.

 3 Membership
 ============